tszabad/tszabad_wanderer/readme.md

 ***How to play:*** \
-After starting the game find a skeleton, go to the tile of the skeleton and press space multiple time until the battle ends.
-If you win the battle against the first skeleton, your level will be incremented by 1, and the next skeleton to fight against will be more power-full.
-Go and find all skeleton and the boss and start a battle against all of them to win the game.
-Have a nice time using app.
+After starting the game find a skeleton or a boss, go to the tile of the enemy and press space multiple time until the monster dies.
+If you win the battle against the first monster, go and find all monsters and start a battle against all of them to win the game.
+If you killed all monsters a new level starts, with powered up monsters.